mozilla/experimenter-docs/docs/console/preview.md

 3. Open `about:config` in **Firefox Desktop v90+** and set `nimbus.debug` to `true`.
 Paste the URL you copied above in your browser.

 4. You should be enrolled!
-To exist the experiment, go to `about:studies` and click "Remove"
+To exit the experiment, go to `about:studies` and click "Remove"